Kagee/webshop-order-scraper/README.md

 ### Aliexpress
 Scrapes order list, item info and details, and saves a PDF copy of the Aliexpress item snapshot.

+Try not to resize or move the autmomated browser window while scraping.
+You will be prompted if you need to interract, i.e. accept a CAPTCHA.
+If you happen to watch and see that a page is "stuck" and not loading, you can *try* a quick F5.

 If you want to download some and some orders, you can start with i.e. `HLO_SCRAPER_ALI_ORDERS_MAX=10`, and then increment with 10 for each run.
 Remember to use `--cache-orderlist` so you do not have to scrape the order list every time.